 The Pinglin district, the famous tea-growing region in the north of Taiwan, is the natural habitat of the Taiwan blue magpie, a unique bird of Taiwan.
 The district is part of the Feitsui Dam water preserve, but in recent years, large-scale tea cultivators in this region have become over-reliant on agrochemicals.
 These agrochemicals are contaminating the land and water and are threatening the survival of local wildlife.
 To protect the Taiwan blue magpie, which is registered as a species of least concern on the IUCN Red List of Threatened Species (Ver.
 3.1), some local tea growers have been focusing on organic cultivation.
 However, these organic growers, who cannot use any agrochemicals and who have to pick the leaves entirely by hand, have seen their harvests cut nearly in half.
 Currently only about 10% of the tea gardens in Pinglin are organic.

-In 2017, Epson Taiwan Technology & Trading Ltd. (ETT), along with a number of major companies, became active as a corporate sponsor in a program to help preserve the habitat of the Taiwan blue magpie.
+In 2017, Epson Taiwan Technology & Trading Ltd. (ETT), along with a number of major companies, became active as a corporate sponsor in a program to help preserve wildlife in the Feitsui watershed.
 As part of the program, 70 ETT employees and family members dress up in the traditional costumes of tea leave pickers and go out to organic tea gardens three times a year to help harvest the leaves, which must be picked entirely by hand.
 The organic tea gardens are home to butterflies and other insects, but the participants were most excited by the discovery of several Taiwan blue magpies.

 Under a three-year plan, ETT will help support ecosystem preservation and sustainable organic tea production as it looks to raise employee awareness of environmental issues.